 Tooth-Colored Fillings – Pasadena, TX

 Ouch!
 Tooth pain and sensitivity are both signs that you may have a cavity.
 Tooth decay only worsens if left untreated and can result in significant damage to your smile.
 Dr. Holmes, Dr. Revel, and Dr. Lowery apply white, composite resin fillings to restore teeth marred by decay or damage and give patients back their strong, healthy smiles.
-Let us know if you think a tooth-colored filling can help with your decayed tooth.
+Let us know if you think tooth-colored fillings at our Pasadena, TX dental office can help with your decayed tooth.

 Why Choose Pasadena Family Dentistry for Tooth-Colored Fillings?